Travel with Comfort and Ease: Citi AAdvantage Platinum Select MasterCard

 The promise of airline frequent flier credit cards relies on a premise — cardholders will actually be able to redeem a reasonable amount of their miles for award flights a reasonable amount of the time.
 Yet too many airlines have such poor award availability at the lowest mileage levels that customers feel rightfully betrayed by the airlines and the credit cards that offer their frequent flier miles.
-On the other hand, the Citi® / AAdvantage® Platinum Select® MasterCard® offers American Airlines miles that are still somewhat easy to redeem.
+On the other hand, the Citi® / AAdvantage® Platinum Select® MasterCard® from our partner Citi offers American Airlines miles that are still somewhat easy to redeem.

 How This Card Works

 For each dollar spent, cardholders earn one mile in the American Airlines AAdvantage® program, and double miles are earned on purchases from American Airlines and US Airways.
 New cardholders also start off with 30,000 American Airlines AAdvantage® bonus miles after making $1,000 in purchases within the first 3 months of account opening.

 Citi and American are leading other airline credit cards by offering cardholders a broad array of non-mileage benefits.
 Cardholders receive boarding privileges with Group 1 on American Airlines flights and Zone 2 on US Airways operated flights, a 25% savings on eligible in-flight food and beverage purchases when they use their card on American Airlines and US Airways flights, and their first checked bag is free on domestic American Airlines and US Airways flights for the cardholder and up to four companions traveling on the same reservation.
 Customers also receive a 10% rebate on their award redemptions, up to 10,000 AAdvantage® miles each calendar year.